m4YnK-7/NLP_SLM/README.md

 ## Model evaluation summary

-I ran an evaluation of the fine-tuned model and saved the full results to `metrics_summary.json` in the project root.
+I ran an evaluation of the fine-tuned model and saved the full results to `metrics/metrics_summary.json` (inside the `metrics/` folder).
 Key highlights (1000 eval samples):

 | Metric | Value |
 |---|---:|